Inventrom/boltiot-arduino-helper/README.md

 void loop() {
   boltiot.processPushDataCommand(digitalRead(2)); //Send data to the bolt cloud, when the bolt polls the arduino,for data.
 /*This function needs to be called reglarly.
-Calling the processPushDataCommand function once every seconds is required*/ }
+Calling the processPushDataCommand function once every second is required*/ }
 ```